Lack of appetite and weight loss

 Eating well will help you cope better with day-to-day living, treatment and side effects, and improve your quality of life.
-A palliative care specialist can help manage symptoms that impact on your appetite or ability to eat.
+A palliative care specialist can help manage symptoms that affect your appetite or ability to eat.
 You may also find it useful to talk to a dietitian who is experienced in treating people with cancer.
 They can provide helpful eating suggestions.

-Listen to a podcast on Appetite Loss and Nausea
+Listen to our podcast on Appetite Loss and Nausea

 Eating when you have little appetite

 - Have small meals and snacks regularly.
 A large, full plate may put you off eating – try using a smaller plate with smaller portions.
 Likewise, drink from a half-full glass.

 - Eat moist food such as scrambled eggs.
 Moist food tends to be easier to eat and will cause less irritation if you have a sore mouth.

 - Avoid fatty or sugary foods if these make you feel sick.

 - Use lemon juice and herbs to add flavour to bland food.